Hello, World - Simple

 - installed DiceDB CLI

-You can follow the steps mentioned in the installation guide to get started with DiceDB.
+You can follow the steps mentioned in the installation guide to wrap up the installation.

 Starting DiceDB

-Once the server starts, you will see output similar to this
+Once the DiceDB server starts, you will see output similar to this

 Starting the DiceDB CLI

-This indicates that you’re connected to the default DiceDB instance on your local machine (port 7379).
+This indicates that you’re connected to the default DiceDB instance on your local machine on port 7379.

 SET

-: This is the DiceDB command to store a value.mykey
+: This is the DiceDB command to store a valuek1

-: This is the key we’re assigning to the value."Hello, World!"
+: This is the key we’re assigning to the valuev1

 This is just the tip of the iceberg when it comes to DiceDB.
 We’ve covered the basics of connecting to a DiceDB instance, storing a simple string, and retrieving it.
-The true power of DiceDB lies in its ability to intuitively build realtime reactive applications like leaderboards, handle complex data structures and perform operations efficiently.
+The true power of DiceDB lies in its ability to intuitively build reactive applications like chatrooms, handle complex data structures and perform operations efficiently.
+But all of that after we do our first tutorial for reactivity and query subscriptions.